 - Campaigns or fundraising events;

 - Individual needs (eg care, housing, scholarships / training / research, etc.).

 Submit your enquiry

-You must use Adobe Reader to edit and save the form.
-This software is free and available for both Windows and Mac. http://get.adobe.com/fr/reader/otherversions/
+This program is free and available for both Windows and Mac.
+You can find it here.

-The file can be submitted in French, in English or in Spanish.
+The file can be submitted in French, English or Spanish.